 I’m posing gamely for Mary’s camera, but my smile doesn’t come easily.
-We’ve been warned not to stay in the water– which is among the saltiest on the planet– for more than 15 minutes.
+We’ve been warned not to stay in the water– which is approximately 9.6 times as salty as the ocean– for more than 15 minutes.

 Less than five minutes later I’m sprinting (awkwardly, given the fact that I feel like I’m floating in space) towards the shore and into the shower, frantically rubbing the mineral-rich Dead Sea water from my body.
-I’ve never in my entire life been so happy to see a swimming pool nearby.
+I’ve never in my entire life been so happy to see a swimming pool nearby…

 Billed by the Jordan Tourism Board as “the world’s most amazing place,” the Dead Sea is one of those incredibly unique natural wonders that inevitably seem to wind up on every world traveler’s bucket list.

 Located in Jordan’s picturesque Rift Valley, nearly 1,400 feet below sea level, this hypersaline lake has attracted travelers from throughout the Mediterranean for thousands of years.
-The area served as a sanctuary in which King David could hide from Saul, and became one of the world’s first health resorts for Judean King Herod.
+It was referred to in the Bible as the Sea of Salt, the Sea of the Arabah, and the Eastern Sea

 THE DEAD SEA’S HEALTH BENEFITS